Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Analysis of the AURORA Data

 \subsection{Interpretation of Hidden States}

-To explore the biological difference between different states, we focus on the selected features.
-In Figure \ref{fig:Feature}, scaled\footnote{Features are scaled to be in the range of $[0,1]$, except for the NNskew.q3 whose range is [-1,1]} sample means for each feature under different states are plotted along with their corresponding $95\%$ confidence interval (CI).
-Further, based on the results of pairwise Tukey tests, the difference between states in almost all features is significant.
-However, for amplitude, SWCK, L5, and NNskew.q3, the difference between state $1$ and state $2$ are not statistically significant.
+To investigate the biological differences between different states, we first focus on the selected features.
+Figure \ref{fig:Feature} depicts the scaled sample means of each feature across different states, along with the corresponding $99\%$ confidence interval (CI).
+Further pairwise Tukey tests indicate significant differences between states concerning almost all features, with the exception of state $1$ and state $2$ when concerning amplitude, SWCK, L5, and NNskew.q3.

-Overall, features related to average heart rate (NNmean related features), heart rate variability (SDNN related features), and the deceleration capacity of the heart (dc related features) are very different among the three latent states, with their values decreasing from state $1$ to state $2$, and then to state $3$.
-Previous research suggests that lower heart rate variability and deceleration capacity are associated with a higher mortality rate \citep{kleiger2005heart,kantelhardt2007phase}.
-Furthermore, for activity features, state $1$ and $2$ have similar but higher means as compared with state $3$, indicating that participants in state $1$ and $2$ have more daily activities and are healthier than state $3$.
+Overall, features related to average heart rate (NNmean-related features), heart rate variability (SDNN-related features), and heart deceleration capacity (dc-related features) vary significantly between the three latent states.
+The values of these features show a sequential decrease from state $1$ to state $2$, and then to state $3$.
+According to previous research, lower heart rate variability and deceleration capacity are associated with a higher mortality rate \citep{kleiger2005heart,kantelhardt2007phase}.
+Therefore, it is reasonable to conclude that latent states 1 to 3 represent participants' health in descending order, with state 1 being the healthiest and state 3 being the least healthy.
+Moreover, regarding activity features, states $1$ and $2$ have similar but higher means compared to state $3$, indicating that participants in states $1$ and $2$ have higher levels of daily activity and thus are in better health than those in state $3$.

-Among all the features related to the randomness or unpredictability of heart rate (lfhf, ApEn, and SD1SD2), state $3$ has significantly higher values for SD1SD2 related features but lower values for lfhf related features than state $1$ and state $2$, which suggests opposite interpretations.
-However, previous studies suggest that the correspondence of these features with the psychological and physiological state is not unique \citep{von2017resolving}.
+Among all the features related to heart rate randomness or unpredictability (lfhf, ApEn, and SD1SD2), state $3$ demonstrates significantly higher values for SD1SD2-related features but lower values for lfhf-related features compared to state $1$ and $2$, suggesting a different interpretation of the estimated states than our previous interpretation.
+However, it is important to note that previous studies have suggested that the relationship between these features and the psychological or physiological state is neither straightforward nor unique \citep{von2017resolving}.